pranitbauva1997/pranitbauva1997.github.io/about/index.md

 source enthusiast.
 I am also a contributor to git.
 If you have messed up your git repository or need source control advice, I am your guy!

+As you might have guess, I code a **LOT**.
+You can follow me on [**Github**](https://github.com/pranitbauva1997).
+I upload most of the code that I have written on the github repo though some are in private repositories.
+I have done many projects which you can check out in my github profile.

 I play volleyball, throwball, handball, football, athletics, ruby and many more.
 I like to exercise to keep myself fit.
 I was the **Sports Captain** of my school [Vissanji Academy](http://vissanjiacademy.com/)